janbodnar/Python-AI-Skolenie/genai.md

 print(result.model_dump_json(indent=2))
 ```

-Demonstrates how to use Gemini's structured output (typed JSON response) with
+The program demonstrates how to use Gemini's structured output (typed JSON response) with
 Pydantic models.
 Two model classes — `Person` and `ExtractionResult` — define the
 expected schema.
 The API is configured with response_schema pointing to
 `ExtractionResult` and response_mime_type set to "application/json", which